cloudfoundry/diego-design-notes/README.md

 # Diego Design Notes

 These are design notes intended to convey how the various components of Diego communicate and interrelate.
-It is not comprehensive and is not guaranteed to be up-to-date.
-If you find something that you suspect is not up-to-date please [open an issue](https://github.com/cloudfoundry-incubator/diego-design-notes/issues).
+It is not comprehensive and is generally up-to-date, although not guaranteed to be.
+If you find something that you suspect is not up-to-date, please [open an issue](https://github.com/cloudfoundry-incubator/diego-design-notes/issues) on this repository.

 ## Migrating to Diego

-Diego is getting close to production readiness!
 We've put together some [guidelines](migrating-to-diego.md) around transitioning applications off of the DEAs and on to Diego.
 One reason to move your apps to Diego is to [try out SSH access to your CF app instances and Diego LRPs](ssh-access-and-policy.md).

 ## What does Diego do?